Create Your Succession Bench with the Succession Bench Template

 Part of the Nominating Succession Candidates Stage is to create your Succession Bench.
-This worksheet is used to evaluate the overall readiness of your succession candidates for a role.
-Further, it can be updated and used to track candidate preparedness over time.
-A strong bench is essential for your succession plan to be effective and valuable, and this worksheet can bring awareness to your organization on the current state of your bench and your candidate readiness.
+This worksheet is used to evaluate the overall readiness of your succession candidates for a critical role.
+Further, it can be updated and used to track internal candidate preparedness over time.
+A strong bench is essential for your succession plan to be effective and valuable, and this worksheet can bring awareness to your organization on the current state of your bench and your succession candidate readiness.

 Begin by creating Succession Benches for those roles you have identified as critical using our Critical Roles Identification Questionnaire.
 Indicate important role information across the top of the worksheet, such as position, current incumbent, and urgency to replace role.
-Then, populate the Succession Bench with those candidates you identified in the Succession Nomination Survey.
+Then, populate the Succession Bench template with those candidates you identified in the Succession Nomination Survey.

-Rate Candidate Readiness
+1. Rate Succession Candidate Readiness

-Sort candidates based on their readiness to take on the focal position.
+In this leadership transition plan template, sort candidates based on their readiness to take on the focal position.
 Use the three levels indicated along the left-hand side:

-Record Candidate Progress
+2. Record Succession Candidate Progress

 Use the Progress to Succession Position columns to track progress over time.
-Indicate the dates at which a candidate enters each level, tracking when they move from Level C to B, and from Level B to A. This can give you a sense of an individual’s progression timeline, as well as the speed at which your organization typically trains and develops employees.
+Indicate the dates at which an internal candidate enters each level, tracking when they move from Level C to B, and from Level B to A. This can give you a sense of an individual’s progression timeline, as well as the speed at which your organization typically trains and develops employees.
 This information can be useful for populating your Talent Progress Scorecard.

-Track Intermediate Growth
+3. Track Intermediate Growth

-Download SIGMA’s SIMPLE SUCCESSION TEMPLATE GUIDE for Succession Planning Templates for each stage of your Succession Planning Process
+Download SIGMA’s SUCCESSION TEMPLATE GUIDE for Succession Planning Templates for each stage of your Succession Planning Process

 Need Help Getting Started?